balovbohdan/epam-rd-lecture-task-js-patterns/README.md

 to understand core concept of "Reactive Programming".

 # Task
+_(You have to write code in the `/js/index.js` file.
+It you have any questions, feel free to connect one of our mentors.
+We are glad to help you with any problem you faced.)_

 **1. Create class "Publisher".** It is the class that provides three public
 methods: **publish**, **addSubscriber** and **removeSubscriber**.